 The town's present layout dates from the late 17th century and incorporates a wealth of museums, galleries and temples for a place of its compact size.
-Meiji-era inns, hillside shrines, and a pretty riverside setting beckon.
-Excellent infrastructure and friendly, welcoming locals seal the deal.
-Although its recent rise in popularity can sometimes take the sparkle off what was a little-known hamlet just a decade ago, there's still plenty worth visiting for – a stay during the shoulder seasons will afford a little more tranquility.
+Excellent infrastructure and welcoming locals seal the deal.
+Although its recent rise in popularity can sometimes take the sparkle off what was a little-known hamlet just a decade ago, there's still plenty worth visiting for – a stay during the shoulder seasons will afford a little more tranquillity.

 Takayama is easily explored on foot and is the perfect start or end point for sojourns into the Hida region and the northern Japan Alps.